ScrappyCocco/ScrapEngine/README.md

 Since it's a engine made from zero, the GameObject-Component structure is not perfect and may lead to bugs or errors involving transformations or rotation.
 Specially when moving the GameObject with multiple components or a GameObject and its childs.
 This is known when the user try to rotate a RigidbodyComponent.

+There may be other parts of the engine that do not work perfectly or as expected.

 I will try to make it better and to fix all the issues about it.

 # What's next